saurabh-mish/mockroblog/docs/SPECIFICATION.md

 **Account Microservice**

-Each user who registers should have the following data associated with them:
+Each user should have the following data:

 + Username
 + Email
 + Karma